-Trade Edition includes an Introduction by Lisa Volpe, Associate Curator of Photography, Museum of Fine Arts, Houston; essay by George Slade; interview by Stuart Klipper.
+Includes an introduction by Lisa Volpe, PhD, Associate Curator of Photography, Museum of Fine Arts, Houston; essay by George Slade; interview by Stuart Klipper.
 Designed by Kehrer Design (Maximiliane Hüls).
 Hardcover.
 9.1 x 11.8 inches (23.2 x 30 cm).
 120 pages, 52 color illustrations.
-Retail price: US $45.
+Retail price: US $50.

 COLLECTOR'S EDITION features:

-SIGNED Limited Edition PRINT from a choice of two images (1/25)
+SIGNED Limited Edition, archival inkjet prints (8 x 10 inches) drawn from a selection of two images (1/25)

-50 signed and numbered copies of book (6 APs)
+50 signed, numbered copies of book + 6 APs

-National Geographic magazine (November 2017) will feature three images featured in the book
+National Geographic magazine (November 2017) featuring three images featured in the book

 Two relics inside